coderamen666/srd-v3.5-md/spells/magic-overview.md

 nor can it appear floating in an empty space.
 It must arrive in an open location on a surface capable of supporting it.

-The creature or object must appear within the spell's range, but it does not have to remain within the range.
+The creature or object must appear within the spell’s range, but it does not have to remain within the range.

 **Calling:** A calling spell transports a creature from another plane to